Pmacdon15/todo/README.md

 ```

-2. In the terminal in th directory where to we saved the project and run the command:
+2. Open a terminal in the project directory and run the command:

 ```bash